cheechengm/sc2006projectwebsitedeploy/README.md

 Hi welcome to Fiver's Makan Repository!
 Our intial goal is to make a webapp that makes it easy for people with dietary restriction to find restaurants to eat in a certain area.
 Subsequently we added several other features such as reservations and leaving review.
 See below for more details.

-Our website is functional! see link to webapp: https://sc2006projectwebsitedeployfrontend.onrender.com/
+Our website is functional!
+See link to webapp: https://sc2006projectwebsitedeployfrontend.onrender.com/

 We have a short demo(5mins) to briefly cover our features: https://www.youtube.com/watch?v=hlEssgbhUlI